Stanley Black & Decker Inc at Robert W Baird Global Industrial C

 Timothy Ronald Wojs - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

-Why don't we get started?
-So welcome, everybody.
+Great.
+Well, why don't we get started?
+Thanks, everybody.
+Good morning.
+Thank you for joining us.
 I'm Tim Wojs, and I cover building products here at Baird.
-Very pleased to have Stanley Black & Decker with us again today at the conference.
-Jim Loree, CEO; Dennis Lange, who is VP of IR.
+And we're excited to have the management team of Stanley Black & Decker with us this morning.

-Good story in terms of just the growth opportunities, and hopefully, some margin expansion opportunities as we look forward.
-Jim is going to have a few comments, run through a couple of slides here, and then we'll hop into Q&A. So the floor is yours, Jim.
+Stanley is one of the largest global tool manufacturers.
+From the company, we have Don Allan, EVP and CFO; and then we have Dennis Lange and Cort Kaufman from IR.

+We're going to -- the format of the presentation today is going to be fireside chat.
+So we're going to just go through some Q&A.

+Yes.
+Sure.
+So about a few weeks ago -- it was almost 2 weeks ago, we did our earnings call for the third quarter and kind of gave a perspective o

-Stanley Black & Decker Inc at Robert W Baird Global Industrial Conference Transcript
+Stanley Black & Decker Inc at Robert W Baird Global Industrial Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis